-Prerequisite: Robotics 11
+Prerequisite: Robotics 11 (or Robotics L2)

 Robotics 12 builds upon knowledge and skills learned in Robotics 11.
 Senior robotics students will work with computer design and coding software, and engineering tools and machinery to bring to life more complex robotics projects.
 Students will be working in a more inquiry based, self-paced environment.